Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/lumig-lownoise.md

     Warsaw, October 3-6.

 -   The [latest materials of the 1-day introductory LUMI training](https://klust.github.io/LUMI-training-materials/intro-latest) are currently those of the course in early May 2023.
-A new edition has not yet been planned but will is expected in the fall of 2023.
+A new edition has not yet been planned but is expected in the fall of 2023.

 ## MPI-based job example